 The Group's exposure to market risk for changes in interest rates relates primarily to any long-term debt obligations.
-As at 30 June 2022, the Group has \$13 million RMBL loan subject to variable rates of interest.
-Monthly cash outlays of approximately \$81,500 per month are required to service the interest payments.
-An official increase/decrease in interest rates of 100 basis points would have an adverse/favourable effect on net profit of \$130,000 per annum.
+As at 30 June 2023, the Group has \$13 million RMBL loan subject to variable rates of interest.
+Monthly cash outlays of approximately \$94,800 per month are required to service the interest payments.
+An increase/decrease in interest rates of 100 basis points would have an adverse/favourable effect on net profit of \$130,000 per annum.
 The percentage change is based on the expected volatility of interest rates using market data and analysts forecasts.
+It should be noted unless RMBL seeks to reset the terms of the RMBL Facility, the maximum interest rate on the loan is 7% per annum (excluding collection charges).

 The Group reviews its debt requirements on a regular basis to ensure an appropriate mix of fixed and variable interest rate debt.
 As the Group's income is limited at present, having fixed costs may be beneficial.
-The mix of financial assets and liabilities is summarised in Notes 3, 4, 5, 7 and 13.
+The mix of financial assets and liabilities is summarised in Notes 3, 4, 5, 7 and 12.
 Given that the Group has not entered into any hedging arrangements, changes in interest rates are not likely to have an effect on the carrying values of financial assets.